->dir Directory D:\ O files with O bytes O directories, 1973698560 bytes free D:\> Terminal 7-6 "dir" display of empty SD card The SD card is being displayed as disk $D: \$ but contains neither directories nor files.
-This is to be expected since the SD card has been freshly formatted and we haven't copied any data onto it yet.
-0 Extended Boot Record 0x3r Boot Sector 0x5r Reserved Area FAT Base Address FAT1 Although there is no data present on the SD card there is already a small amount of information in the FAT32 area which was used by the "dir" command to determine that this is indeed the case.
+Terminal 7-6 "dir" display of empty SD card

+The SD card is being displayed as disk $D: \$ but contains neither directories nor files.
+This is to be expected since the SD card has been freshly formatted and we haven't saved any data onto it yet.

+Although there is no data present on the SD card there is already a small amount of information in the FAT32 area which was used by the "dir" command to determine that this is indeed the case.
 It is probably also obvious that the FAT32 area is what is used by the file system to manage the storage of data but it may not be clear just where this information is and what the difference is between this area and other areas on the SD card.
 For this reason it may be useful to review exactly what the disk area is used for since the formatting has already divided it into logical areas which are used for different functions.
-This is shown, based on the reference SD card in figure 7.1.
-FAT2 Start of data (LBA = 0) We have already looked at the extended boot record which informs us of where the boot sector is location (sectors 0 and $0x3f$).
-The boot sector content has then specified that the FAT32 begins at sector $0x5f$ and is 0xeb9 sectors in size.
+This is shown, based on the reference SD card, in figure 7.1.

+We have already looked at the extended boot record which informs us of where the boot sector is location (sectors 0 and $0 \times 3 \pm$).
+The boot sector content has then specified that the FAT32 begins at sector $0 \times 5 \pm$ and is $0 \times eb9$ sectors in size.
 It has in addition informed us that there are two FAT32s (these are synchronised copies in case one were be become corrupted, although a single FAT32 would probably be adequate on an SD card since it is not susceptible to the same defects as floppy disks, for which this was originally intended for).

-Clusters (for directories and files) After the 2 FAT32 areas the cluster area begins and uses up almost all of the remaining space.
-This is where the data will be stored - all data management, on the other hand, is contained within the FAT32 area. ^{0x75a45000} Possibly small unused space
+After the 2 FAT32 areas the cluster area begins and uses up almost all of the remaining space.
+This is where the data will be stored - all data management, on the other hand, is contained within the FAT32 area.

 There may be a few side questions at this point because there is an area at the start called the reserved area - this is used for the boot sector but also contains (or can contain) other special information.
 If you analysed the boot sector in more detail you would in fact have found that there is also a copy of the boot sector 6 sectors after the original one.
-There is also a special sector called the 'info' sector at sector 0×40 which can be used by FAT32 to keep extra information about which clusters are free for use - due to the quite large size of the cluster area it can save time when having to otherwise search for specific information.
+There is also a special sector called the 'info' sector at sector 0×40 which is (optionally) used by FAT32 (but not FAT12/16/exFAT) to keep extra information about which clusters are free for use - due to the quite large size of the cluster area it can save time when having to otherwise search for specific information.
 Not all of the reserved area is however necessarily used.